 It would help if you did not think about the benefits of exercise, prioritizing all those short-term goals.
 But try to focus on how your life will be after you slowly implement practice as a regular part of your life.

 It will take time.
 And there won’t be magical results.
 But after a reasonable period, there will be an outcome.
 And it will be much better than any short-term fix.
 And that’s the mindset you need!
 To be able to work for those benefits.
-The ones that I’m about to talk about next.
+Let’s discuss the benefits:

 There’s numerous exercise research that states how working out can be one of the fewest things that help in reducing stress.
 It can even reduce physical stress.
 Many stress chemicals get released by exercising.
 And this eventually makes our brain take steps on moderating stress levels.